-I have organized this list of best overlooked trails into a number of categories: best challenging ascents (and views), family visit go-to, kids’ favorites, spring stream destinations and more.
+I have organized this list of best overlooked, hidden and secret trails into a number of categories: best challenging ascents (and views), family visit go-to, kids’ favorites, spring stream destinations and more.

 At FitLiv we love our trails and often during our outdoor boot camps most Wednesday classes features a Boulder trail for our unique 'stop & go' Fitness in the Foothills workout adventure.
 Note that you are welcome to experience a Fitness in the Foothills class during our free community 2nd Saturday trail class.

-Do you have some favorite hikes you would like to share?
+Do you have some favorite hidden, secret or lightly-used hikes you would like to share?
 Please let us know by leaving a comment below.

 Moderate Hidden Gems

 Moderate 2.6 mile out and back or 2.4 mile loop

 Here is a spot that I have yet to find others when I reach this lofty lookout point over the snowy high peaks.
 The map link below doesn’t even label Mays Point though it does show an unlabeled trail to it (there is a sign though at the actual trail junction).